stryker-mutator/stryker-js/docs/guides/nodejs.md

 > You generally don't have to configure a `buildCommand` if you're using the Jest test runner.

-Use the `buildCommand` to configure a command that Stryker can run in its sandbox, just after it mutated your code.
-If you're using a bundler, you might need to change this command by a command that creates a bundle, like `"webpack --config webpack.test.config.js"`.
+Use the `buildCommand` to configure a command that Stryker can run in its sandbox, just after your code is mutated.
+If you're using a bundler, you will need to change this command by a command that creates a bundle, like `"webpack --config webpack.test.config.js"`.
 You can also use a script you've defined in package.json, for example `"npm run build"`.

 Don't worry about your [PATH environment variable](https://en.wikipedia.org/wiki/PATH_(variable)); Stryker will make sure your local dependencies are available there before executing the build command inside the sandbox.